 Building managers may reorder supplied products through the work order system under a new tab called “COVID-19 Supplies."

 The campus community stands united in our #DrakeTogether Commitments.
 Please pay close attention to these three principles:

 Mandatory Face Coverings: All students—along with faculty, staff, vendors, and visitors—are required to wear masks or other face coverings while in campus buildings unless they are alone in their rooms or offices, or participating in activities where a mask cannot be worn (e.g., eating, drinking, playing a musical instrument, etc.).
 Faculty teaching in classrooms must wear masks unless an exemption has been granted by Environmental Health and Safety and approved by the provost.
 Face coverings are no longer required outdoors on Drake’s campus.

-Self-monitoring and Reporting: Students are expected to monitor their own body temperature for indications of a COVID-19 like illness, seek testing if necessary, and report immediately any confirmed exposure.
+Self-monitoring and Reporting: Faculty and staff are expected to monitor their own body temperature for indications of a COVID-19 like illness, seek testing if necessary, and report immediately any confirmed exposure.